-which are a shadow of the things coming, but the body {is} of Christ (ULT) God used} these things {to} point to what he had planned for the future, which is the coming of the Messiah himself (UST)
+which are a shadow of the things coming, but the body {is} of Christ (ULT)

+God used} these things {to} point to what he had planned for the future, which is the coming of the Messiah himself (UST)

 A shadow shows the shape and outline of a body, but it is not the body itself.
 In a similar way, the things listed in the previous verse show the shape and outline of the things coming, but the body that casts this shadow is Christ.
-He is the substance of the things coming.
-If this figure of speech would be misunderstood in your language, you could use a comparable metaphor or express the idea non-figuratively.
-Alternate translation: "which are a foretaste of the things coming, but the full experience is of Christ" or "which hint at the things that were to come, but Christ is the one who came" (See: Metaphor)
+He is the substance of the things which are a shadow of the things coming, but the body {is} of Christ.